koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 # Declarative Programming

-> In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.
+> In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses **the logic of a computation without describing its control flow**.

-> Many languages that apply this style attempt to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem domain, rather than describe how to accomplish it as a sequence of the programming language primitives
+> Many languages that apply this style attempt to minimize or eliminate side effects by **describing what the program must accomplish in terms of the problem domain**, rather than describe how to accomplish it as a sequence of the programming language primitives

 https://en.wikipedia.org/wiki/Declarative_programming